 The Gramm-Leach-Bliley Act, §§ 502, 503, 504 and 505 and 16 CFR Part 313 set forth requirements for proper notice to consumers, and restrictions on a financial institution's ability to disclose nonpublic personal consumer information to nonaffiliated third parties.
 Further, a financial institution must provide its customers with a written notice of its privacy policies and practices.
-In addition, a financial institution is prohibited from disclosing nonpublic personal consumer information to nonaffiliated third parties, and practices information to nonaffiliated third parties, unless the institution satisfies various disclosure and opt-out requirements, and the consumer has not elected to opt out of such discussion.
+In addition, a financial institution is prohibited from disclosing nonpublic personal consumer information to nonaffiliated third parties, unless the institution satisfies various disclosure and opt-out requirements, and the consumer has not elected to opt out of such discussion.